grafana/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-data-source-plugin.md

 So far, you've generated the data returned by the data source.
 A more realistic use case would be to fetch data from an external API.

-While you can use something like [axios](https://github.com/axios/axios) or the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make requests, we recommend using the [`getBackendSrv`](/docs/grafana/latest/packages_api/runtime/getbackendsrv/) function from the [grafana/runtime](/docs/grafana/latest/packages_api/runtime/) package.
+While you can use something like [axios](https://github.com/axios/axios) or the [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make requests, we recommend using the [`getBackendSrv` function](https://github.com/grafana/grafana/blob/main/packages/grafana-runtime/src/services/backendSrv.ts) from the [`grafana-runtime` package](https://github.com/grafana/grafana/tree/main/packages/grafana-runtime).

 The main advantage of `getBackendSrv` is that it proxies requests through the Grafana server rather making the request from the browser.
 This is strongly recommended when making authenticated requests to an external API.
-For more information on authenticating external requests, refer to [Add authentication for data source plugins](/docs/grafana/latest/developers/plugins/add-authentication-for-data-source-plugins/).
+For more information on authenticating external requests, refer to [Add authentication for data source plugins](../../extend-a-plugin/add-authentication-for-data-source-plugins.md).

 1. Import `getBackendSrv`.